SachinSaj/Paper_Publication---Biomedical_Image_Segmentation_Using_SegAN_Architecture/README.md

 - Datasets: a) BraTS 2017 (Brain Tumor Dataset), b) ISIC 2018 (Skin Cancer Dataset)
 - Architecture: Segmentor Adversarial Network ( SegAN )
-- Evaluation Metrics: a) Dice Score, b) Jaccard Index ( Both of the metrics is commonly used in image segmentation task, which gives the similarity score of the predicted image with ground truth image.
+- Evaluation Metrics: a) Dice Score, b) Jaccard Index ( Both of this metrics are commonly used in image segmentation task, which gives the similarity score of the predicted image with the ground truth image.

 ### Code